 4660.
 Court and Judicial Administration (3).
-Pr., junior or senior standing.

 Historical and contemporary perspectives of the field of court management at the state and local level.
 In addition, administrative and management issues concerning trial courts, the state court system, and the federal court system will be analyzed.
 May be offered concurrently with JUST 6660.